 Located at 12900 Steveston Highway, Richmond Country Farms is a produce market that offers wine-tasting opportunities and family-friendly seasonal events.

 Richmond Country Farms

 Richmond Country Farms is a large family-run farm with a country market.
-They host a sunflower festival in late summer and a pumpkin patch in the fall.
+The farm hosts a Sunflower Festival in late summer and a Pumpkin Patch in the fall.
 The venue also has a miniature train and farm animals for children to enjoy.

 Where and When is Richmond Country Farms

 Conveniently located at the corner of the Steveston Highway and Highway 99, it’s a popular place to pick up fresh fruits and vegetables for people going to and from the BC Ferries Terminal in Tsawwassen or to Steveston Village in Richmond.

 The farm’s physical address is 12900 Steveston Highway which makes it a 25-minute drive from the ferries and about a 10-minute drive to Steveston.
 The farm and its market are also just a short distance from Deas Island Regional Park and the George Massey Tunnel, and a 10-minute drive from Ladner.